artefactual/atom-docs/user-manual/access-content/navigate.rst

   the returned results by common subject access point ("Industry" and "Union") would remain.
-* If no data exists in the related description fields for the records available under a facet, no filters (except the default "All") will appear under the facet heading.
+* If no data exists in the related description fields for the records available under a facet, or there is only one result, then no facet filter for that data will appear.

 .. seealso::

    * :ref:`Browse <browse>`
    * :ref:`Search <search-atom>`

 .. _recurring-button-block: